 Recognize that avoiding dividends can come at a cost, even in your taxable account.
 In 2016 alone, I was able to take $46,000 in paper losses by tax loss harvesting (TLH).
 That’s good for a $1,300 to $1,400 per year tax break for the next 15 years in my current tax bracket.

 It’s easy to TLH with standard index funds, not so much with tax managed funds, although it wouldn’t hurt to exchange into one knowing that you may eventually exchange out of it.

 What’s Worse Than Focusing on Dividends?

-Owning a dividend focused portfolio in a taxable account is less than ideal, but there are many far more agregious sins in the investing world.
+Owning a dividend-focused portfolio in a taxable account is less than ideal, but there are many far more egregious sins in the investing world.
 For example, you could:

 - Own actively managed funds in taxable that create far more taxable events due to high turnover.

 - Invest haphazardly with no defined plan or goals.
 Buy high; sell low.

 - Keep all of your savings in a savings account, slowly losing buying power to inflation.